rest-for-physics/framework/doc/Chapters/7-base-class-interface-reference.md

 ### TRestEvent

 #### class member
-This is an abstract class inherted from TObject.
+This is an abstract class inherited from TObject.
 We have some additional class members defined in it.

 Type | Name | Description
 -------------|------------|-------------